The ULTIMATE GUIDE to Lifetime Mortgages in 2024

-Once you’ve narrowed things down to a few providers you like, there are some essential criteria you can use to compare these providers.
+Once you have narrowed things down to a few providers you prefer, there are some essential criteria you can use to compare these providers.

 Regulation of lifetime mortgages in the UK is overseen by the Financial Conduct Authority (FCA) and the Equity Release Council (ERC).

 Assessing if a Lifetime Mortgage Is Suitable for You